geekgonecrazy/geekgonecrazy.github.io/content/posts/ovh-serial-over-lan-sol.md

         Opening lanplus connection to node 10.245.29.163 ...
         [SOL session is running, use '~.' to end, '~?' for help.]

 Hitting enter here should drop you to a login prompt to login to the console.
 But nothing happens.
-Turns out this is because out of the box on OVH the linux kernel isn't spinning up a console on the serial port.
+Turns out this is because out of the box on OVH the linux kernel isn't outputting or opening a tty on the serial port.

 ## Solution